Narration

 Narration is the use of a written or spoken commentary to convey a story to an audience.
 Narration is conveyed by a narrator: a specific person, or unspecified literary voice, developed by the creator of the story to deliver information to the audience, particularly about the plot: the series of events.
 Narration is a required element of all written stories (novels, short stories, poems, memoirs, etc.), presenting the story in its entirety.
-However, narration is merely optional in most other storytelling formats, such as films, plays, television shows, and video games, in which the story can be conveyed through other means, like dialogue between characters or visual action.
+It is optional in most other storytelling formats, such as films, plays, television shows and video games, in which the story can be conveyed through other means, like dialogue between characters or visual action.

-The narrative mode encompasses the set of choices through which the creator of the story develops their narrator and narration:
+The narrative mode, which is sometimes also used as synonym for narrative technique, encompasses the set of choices through which the creator of the story develops their narrator and narration: